 Everest Foundation Nepal is playing an active role in linking rural Nepali people with experienced medical and health personnel from both Nepal and around the world.
-The EFN Health Program mobilizes volunteers experienced in medical and health areas, to rural places where the government is unable to provide a formal health institution.
+The EFN Health Care Program mobilizes volunteers experienced in medical and health areas, to rural places where the government is unable to provide a formal health institution.
 Many rural Nepali people are often reluctant to go to the hospital and other modern health services because of orthodox thinking, superstition and other cultural influences.
 Some Nepali people may visit faith-healer or witch doctor when they suffer from illness, so they sometimes die as a result of avoiding modern medications.
 By living and working with rural communities, Health Program volunteers also increase the exposure of rural Nepali people to modern medicine.

 Though Nepal has made rapid strides at improving the healthcare of the country, the system is still short of desirable.
 In remote and poorer areas, many people have no access to healthcare and those with access receive substandard treatment.
 Unfortunately, there is an extreme lack of doctors, nurses and medical facilities and as a result, Nepal has one of the lowest life expectancy rates.
 In addition, many people suffer from preventable and treatable diseases.
 If you are a medically trained professional or a student, volunteer in the medical/healthcare project in Nepal and provide proper treatment to locals, drastically changing their lives for the better.
 This is the perfect project to gain international and professional experience while providing you and those you help with an enriching, productive and meaningful experience.